cwcyau/hdrukphdcourses/courses/causal.md

 Participants are expected to have sufficient mathematical and computational as outlined below.
 Participants will be required to have undertaken the pre-course reading.

 1. In order to take part in the group tasks, students will be expected to have access to a laptop with the Python language installed.
 Familiarity with Python is an advantage, but experience in programming in any imperative language (e.g. R, C++, Java) will likely suffice for the course.

-2. Knowledge of basic mathematical probability and graphs is expected.
+2. Knowledge of mathematical probability and graphs is expected.
+Participants should have (or will have acquired) familiarity with the following:

+- Topics covered as part of Chapters 1-4 (https://www.utstat.toronto.edu/mikevans/jeffrosenthal/book.pdf)
+- Topics covered in Section 2.2. (http://mcb111.org/w06/KollerFriedman.pdf)

-3. Students will be expected to have read "The Book of Why: The New Science of Cause and Effect" by Judea Pearl, an accessible introduction to structural causal modelling and inference, before attending the workshop.
+3. Participants will be expected to have read "The Book of Why: The New Science of Cause and Effect" by Judea Pearl, an accessible introduction to structural causal modelling and inference, before attending the workshop.

 ## Timetable